top of page

 The Firetree Senior Fellowship is a pilot programme that aims to create a community of support for values-aligned leaders whose work impacts the communities that Firetree serves.
 Addressing a key gap that we’ve identified, the fellowship supports experienced leaders who are in a key transition phase in their careers and are looking to build their next initiative.

 It is designed to be a small, flexible fellowship that welcomes fellows on a rolling basis throughout the year and tailors its support to the needs of each fellow.
 As part of the fellowship program, Firetree Fellows are invited to participate in a series of online and in-person mentorship and learning sessions.
-Stipends and project testing funds are also offered to fellows on a case-by-case basis.
+Stipends are also offered to fellows on a case-by-case basis.

 The fellowship is typically a one-year engagement.
 It is also important to note that the fellowship is designed to give senior leaders the space and time to explore their next idea.
 The fellowship is an investment in the fellows themselves, rather than solely in the idea they are testing, which may, in some cases, fall outside of areas and topics that Firetree Philanthropy funds in.
 As such, there is no commitment from Firetree Philanthropy to fund their initiatives after the fellowship.

-To learn more about the fellowship criteria and process, download the latest overview here
+To learn more about the fellowship criteria and process, download the latest overview here.
+Read through our Frequently Asked Questions (FAQs) here

 Meet Our Current Firetree Fellows